-It is probably clear that a basic understanding of the ideas, and also the fabrication methods, of semiconductor physics is likely to be a useful tool for the scientist or engineer who will work in nanotechnology.
-Almost all devices in the Micro-electromechanical Systems (MEMS) category, including accelerometers, related angular rotation sensors, and more, are presently fabricated using the semiconductor microtechnology.
+It is probably clear that a basic understanding of the ideas, and also the fabrication methods, of semiconductor physics is likely to be a useful tool for the scientist or engineer who works in nanotechnology.
+Almost all devices in the Micro-Electro-Mechanical Systems category, including accelerometers, related angular rotation sensors, and more, are presently fabricated using the semiconductor microtechnology.

-The second, and more challenging question, for the nanotechnologist, is to understand and hopefully to exploit those changes in physical behavior that occur at the end of the classical scaling range.
+The second, and more challenging, question for the nanotechnologist is to understand and hopefully to exploit those changes in physical behavior that occur at the end of the classical scaling range.
 The "end of the scaling" is the size scale of atoms and molecules, where nanophysics is the proven conceptual replacement of the laws of classical physics.
 Modern physics, which includes quantum mechanics as a description of matter on a nanometer scale, is a fully developed and proven subject whose application to real situations is limited only by modeling and computational competence.

 In the modern era, simulations and approximate solutions increasingly facilitate the application of nanophysics to almost any problem of interest.
-Many central problems are already (adequately, or more than adequately) solved in the extensive literatures of theoretical chemistry, biophysics, condensed matter physics and semiconductor device physics.
+Many central problems are already (adequately, or more than adequately) solved in the extensive literature of theoretical chemistry, biophysics, condensed matter physics, and semiconductor device physics.
 The practical problem is to find the relevant work, and, frequently, to convert the notation and units systems to apply the results to the problem at hand.

 It is worth saying that information has no inherent (i.e., zero) size.
-The density of information that can be stored is limited only by the coding element, be it a bead on an abacus, a magnetized region on a hard disk, a charge on a CMOS capacitor, a nanoscale indentation on a plastic recording surface, the presence or absence of a particular atom at a specified location, or the presence of an "up" or "down" electronic or nuclear spin (magnetic moment) on a density of atoms in condensed matter, $(0.1 \text{ nm})^{-3} = 10^{30}/\text{m}^3 = 10^{24}/\text{cm}^3$.
-If these coding elements are on a surface, then the limiting density is $(0.1 \text{ nm})^{-2} = 10^{20}/\text{m}^2$, or $6.45 \times 10^{16}/\text{in}^2$.
+The density of information that can be stored is limited only by the coding element, be it a bead on an abacus, a magnetized region on a hard disk, a charge on a complementary metal oxide semiconductor capacitor, a nanoscale indentation on a plastic recording surface, the presence or absence of a particular atom at a specified location, or the presence of an "up" or "down" electronic or nuclear spin (magnetic moment) on a density of atoms in condensed matter, $(0.1 \text{ nm})^{-3} = 10^{30} \text{ m}^{-3} = 10^{24} \text{ cm}^{-3}$ .
+If these coding elements are on a surface, then the limiting density is $(0.1 \text{ nm})^{-2}$ = $10^{20} \text{ m}^{-2}$ , or $6.45 \times 10^{16} \text{ per inch}^2$ .

 The principal limitation may be the physical size of the reading element, which historically would be a coil of wire (solenoid) in the case of the magnetic bit.
-The limiting density of information in the presently advancing technology of magnetic computer hard disk drives is about $100\,\mathrm{Gb/in^2}$, or $10^{11}/\mathrm{in^2}$.
-It appears that non-magnetic technologies, perhaps based on arrays of AFM tips writing onto a plastic film such as polymethylmethacrylate (PMMA), may eventually overtake the magnetic technology.
+The limiting density of information in the presently advancing technology of magnetic computer hard disk drives is about 100 Gb per inch or 10 per inch.
+It appears that nonmagnetic technologies, perhaps based on arrays of atomic force microscope tips writing onto a plastic film such as polymethylmethacrylate, may eventually overtake the magnetic technology.